bestinslot-xyz/brc20-programmable-module/README.md

 </div>

-BRC2.0 provides smart contract execution capabilities for BRC20 indexers.
+BRC2.0 programmable module provides smart contract execution capabilities for BRC20 indexers.

+This module allows users to inscribe smart contracts and function calls on Bitcoin blockchain to implement decentralised applications.

+BRC2.0 runs on a custom `EVM` execution engine using [`revm`](https://github.com/bluealloy/revm).
+Our main reasons for choosing `EVM` are listed below:

+- Rich open-source ecosystem for tooling, including several different execution engines
+- Heavily tested open-source smart contract libraries that are readily available for various financial applications
+- Large and active developer community - many smart contract developers are already familiar with `EVM` and `Solidity`
+- `EVM` is deterministic and Turing complete.

-See our proposal at [bestinslot-xyz/brc20-prog-module-proposal](https://github.com/bestinslot-xyz/brc20-prog-module-proposal) for detailed information about how the BRC2.0 module works alongside the indexers.
+See our proposal at [bestinslot-xyz/brc20-prog-module-proposal](https://github.com/bestinslot-xyz/brc20-prog-module-proposal) for detailed information about how the BRC2.0 programmable module works.

+See [Indexer Integration Guide](#indexer-integration-guide) on how to integrate the programmable module your BRC20 indexer.

 For questions, comments and requests, use [the issues section](https://github.com/bestinslot-xyz/brc20-programmable-module/issues) or [Best in Slot discord server](https://discord.com/invite/6G8yPAcP3Z).

+> [!WARNING]
+> This module is not currently enabled on Bitcoin mainnet.

 ## Usage

-BRC2.0 Execution Engine is written in [Rust](https://www.rust-lang.org/), so you need Cargo installed in order to build and run the server.
+BRC2.0 Programmable Module is written in [Rust](https://www.rust-lang.org/), so you need Cargo installed in order to build and run the server.

 **Build and run brc20_prog:**